gchaber/irobot_takehome/README.md

 ## Unit Tests

-Below lists how you can test each component individually.
-To run all unit tests, you can execute the line below inside the root directory.
+To run all unit tests:
 ```
 cd <root directory>
 python3 run_tests.py all
 ```
+Below lists how you can test each component individually.

 ### API Tests